zimmski/tavor/README.md

       --exec-match-stdout=                       Searches through stdout via the given regex.
-A match has to be present --exec-do-not-remove-tmp-files             If set, tmp files are not removed --exec-do-not-remove-tmp-files-on-error    If set, tmp files are not removed on error --exec-argument-type=                      How the generation is given to the binary (environment) --list-exec-argument-types                 List all available exec argument types --script=                                  Execute this binary which gets fed with the generation and should return feedback
+A match has to be present --exec-do-not-remove-tmp-files             If set, tmp files are not removed --exec-do-not-remove-tmp-files-on-error    If set, tmp files are not removed on error --exec-argument-type=                      How the generation is given to the binary (stdin) --list-exec-argument-types                 List all available exec argument types --script=                                  Execute this binary which gets fed with the generation and should return feedback
       --exit-on-error                            Exit if an execution fails